 Since Bergman easily shifted between the two, it would make sense that some people have observed this about his screenwriting.
 It’s easily seen in something like The Magician, where much of the tension exists in how interactions occur.
 This does also occur in his many of his later works that are so heavily driven by interactions, rather than camera revelations, like Scenes From a Marriage (which also has been mentioned), Autumn Sonata, Fanny and Alexander.

 It is obvious that he had some interests in merging the two, as there are often teleplays that came from plays, or elements of stage that enter his cinematic exploration, which is perhaps most explicitly scene in the lifestyle depicted in Sawdust and Tinsel, or the travel band in The Seventh Seal.
 The concept of a person playing “Death,” from Seventh Seal is quite stage like in it’s creation, and would survive quite well if transposed to stage.

-BEST CLOSE-UPS IN FILMS 9 months ago
+BEST CLOSE-UPS IN FILMS over 1 year ago

 How about the close ups of the moment hands and objects interact in Soderbergh’s Contagion?
 There is something quite incredible in how Soderbergh is capturing something invisible -infection.
 While these hand/objects are also the focus of these shots, it’s incredible how much emotional weight occurs with the anticipation and experience of these close-ups, something that is often assumed is the outcome of a close-up, but perhaps hasn’t been since the early 1900s.
 Quite amazing and revolutionary about something so common place.